material-components/material-components-web/packages/mdc-textfield/icon/README.md

 Mixin | Description
 --- | ---
-`mdc-text-field-icon-color($color, $onlyTrailing: false)` | Customizes the color for the leading/trailing icons.
-If the `$onlyTrailing` is `true` it will output the color to only apply to the trailing icon.
+`mdc-text-field-icon-color($color, $isTrailing: false)` | Customizes the color for the leading/trailing icons.
+If the `$isTrailing` is `true` it will output the color to only apply to the trailing icon.

 ## `MDCTextFieldIcon` Properties and Methods